Understanding Low Water Pressure: Common Causes Explained

 This is the most common and easiest fix.
 Use pliers or your hand to unscrew the aerator from the faucet spout (turn counterclockwise).
 Disassemble the aerator carefully, noting the order of parts.
 Use a pin or toothpick to clear debris from the screen mesh.
 Soak all parts in white vinegar for 30-60 minutes to dissolve mineral deposits.
 Scrub with an old toothbrush to remove stubborn buildup.
 Rinse thoroughly and reassemble in the correct order.

-If cleaning doesn't restore flow, replace the aerator—they cost just $3-$8 at hardware stores.
+If cleaning doesn't restore flow, replace the aerator.
+They cost just $3-$8 at hardware stores in 2026.
 Make sure to match the thread size and flow rate.

 Flushing Showerheads